Monday

 Soon after, a mob of African-American militants pounds on the front door of Avengers Mansion, demanding that the Black Panther come outside.
 Before the Avengers can react, the mob breaks down the door and opens fire with rifles.
 Iron Man and Scarlet Witch drive them back, but they continue to chant that the Black Panther must return to Africa, where his people need him.
 As the situation escalates, a man in a trenchcoat emerges from the crowd and forces the Black Panther to worship him.
 The man suddenly transforms into a gigantic armored demon who calls himself the “Lion God,” then teleports away with the Black Panther, leaving the mob disoriented and confused.
 As the crowd disperses, the frustrated Avengers realize the people had been entranced by the Lion God just as the Black Panther was.
 As Captain America leaves to consult with S.H.I.E.L.D., Thor joins the other Avengers in their conference room for a strategy session.
 Iron Man asks Thor what he knows of this Lion God, but Thor is forced to admit that the Asgardians generally had little interest in other pantheons, so he cannot even confirm that their foe is truly a god.
 Suddenly, the Lion God appears, with the Black Panther his helpless prisoner, and attacks them.
 The demon evades Mjolnir and shocks Thor into unconsciousness with his totem-stick.
 Luckily, Thor revives a few minutes later and calls down a lightning strike that hits the totem-stick, apparently overloading it and causing a massive explosion.
 Thor assumes that the Lion God had been destroyed.
 Black Widow then announces that she has decided to return to San Francisco to work with Daredevil, preferring their partnership to being a member of a large group.
 Black Panther, however, affirms his commitment to the team and says he plans to remain in New York for a while.

-When not engaged in Avengers business, Thor patrols New York City for crime, trying to avoid his mortal identity as Donald Blake, though it means carrying his hammer around at all times.
-He generally transforms himself only when Blake needs to check in on the young Asgardian woman Krista, who remains in a coma in a Manhattan hospital.
+When not engaged in Avengers business, Thor patrols New York City for crime, trying to avoid his mortal identity as Donald Blake, M.D., though it means carrying his hammer around at all times.
+He generally transforms himself only when Don needs to check in on the young Asgardian woman Krista, who remains in a coma in a Manhattan hospital.
 As such, Thor continues to live at Avengers Mansion.

 February 1966 – In the middle of the month, Quicksilver comes to Avengers Mansion to try to talk his sister out of her love affair with the Vision, which proves to be very contentious.
 Jarvis is serving Sunday brunch to Thor, Captain America, Quicksilver, the Scarlet Witch, the Black Panther, and the Vision when the entire building is suddenly transported to the 23rd century by Kang the Conqueror.
 With the element of surprise, Kang is able to knock out everyone in the mansion.
 Thor awakens sometime later to find himself and his teammates in the shattered remains of a bank of stasis tubes in Kang’s fortress.
 Iron Man is now among them, obviously having been captured as well.
 They have been freed by Black Bolt, Gorgon, Karnak, and Triton of the Inhumans, while Kang lies defeated under some rubble nearby.
 Spider-Man then enters, having captured Thor’s old foe Zarrko the Tomorrow Man.
 However, as Spider-Man hustles everyone out of the citadel for transport back to the 20th century, they discover that Kang tricked them with a robot double and made good his escape.
 The voice of the real Kang then mocks them over the loudspeaker.
 As Zarrko is turned over to the local authorities, Spider-Man explains how he and the Human Torch tracked down and destroyed three chronal-displacement bombs that Zarrko sent back to the 20th century to destroy civilization, after which Black Bolt’s brother, Maximus the Mad, was able to convert one of the bombs into a crude but effective time machine.
 Suddenly, with a blinding flash of light, Thor, Iron Man, Captain America, Quicksilver, Scarlet Witch, Black Panther, Vision, Spider-Man, and Jarvis find themselves back on Fifth Avenue in Manhattan, standing outside Avengers Mansion.
 Assuming the Inhumans returned directly to their Great Refuge in the Himalayas, Thor notes that the team owes them a profound debt of gratitude.
 Feeling slighted, Spider-Man makes a wise-ass remark and swings away.
 Entering their headquarters, the Avengers find they’ve been gone for two days.
 Realizing that his arguments are falling on deaf ears, Quicksilver returns to the Inhumans’ hidden city.